 and people started asking me to write up instructions so they could make them at

-home. light bulb went off in my head and that block became the basis for my very first commercial pattern, "Rule of Thirds”.
+home.
+A light bulb went off in my head and that block became the basis for my very first commercial pattern, "Rule of Thirds”.
 I enjoyed the design process so much I just kept designing!

 (True Confessions: I have no idea what happened to the formatting of this paragraph!)